GersonCJ/PlantArmApp/Flutter/PlantArm/plantarmapp/README.md

 ```
 git add .
 git commit -m "type a message for your commit"
-git push -u origin collaboratorName_branch
+git push -u origin PLAN-N
 ```
+The branch name must match the Task name on JIRA.

+Never commit an ERROR.

-If the changes are pertinent a merge request may be done.
+If the changes are pertinent a pull request may be done.

 Each new created feature or test of a specific part of the code should be done in a different branch.